 Another impressive 19th century public building well worth a look is Parliament House, where the state of Victoria is governed.
 Wonder at the abundance of Gold Rush-era marble, chandeliers, gilding and polished wood.
 See inside the two parliamentary chambers: the green Legislative Assembly and red Legislative Council.
 Say hello to the statue of Queen Victoria and portraits of every Victorian premier.
 There are several tours every weekday, except when Parliament is sitting.

-Don’t miss the opportunity to discover more about Melbourne’s vibrant Royal Botanic Gardens in the Winter Discovery Tour.
+Don’t miss the opportunity to discover more about Melbourne’s vibrant Royal Botanic Gardens in the Garden Discovery Tour.
 Led by an experienced, knowledgeable guide, discover the natural flora and fauna in Melbourne as you peruse rolling landscapes, towering trees and glittering lakes.

 Opened in 2002, Federation Square is one of Melbourne’s contemporary architectural icons.
 Tours of this three-hectare site are offered at 11am daily except Sundays, and explore its history, engineering and distinctive architecture.
 From the main plaza’s textured, undulating sandstone paving to the buildings’ angular, geometric Deconsructivist exteriors, it’s a must for design fans.